ansible/galaxy_ng/docs/dev/developer_guide/data_models.md

 - Distribution
     - AnsibleDistrbution

-Additionally Pulp Ansible defines the following models that don't extend any of the pulp base classes:
+Additionally, Pulp Ansible defines the following models that don't extend any of the pulp base classes:

 - Collection: This is used to group CollectionVersions by namespace and name.
 - Namespace: Contains information about the publisher of a collection.
 This also defines who can publish collections within a given namespace.